commercetest/cross-compiling-gnunet/README.md

 ## libgpg-error (used by libgcrypt, so build first)
 ```
-# For whatever reason this folder needs to exist for make to complete the build
-mkdir targetdir
+# TARGETDIR is set here and incorporated into the build outputs (particularly src/gpg-error-config)
-export TARGETDIR=`pwd`/targetdir
+export TARGETDIR=~/x-compile-gnunet-sandbox/cross-build/
 echo $TARGETDIR

 # standard build steps